byorn/announcements-crud/README.md

 </ul>
 Prerequisites before running
 --------------------------
-Install Mongo DB and have the service running. <br/>
+Install Mongo DB and have the service running. on host: localhost port: 27017 <br/>
 Install JBoss AS 7,

 Running the Application